 Note that on Fedora 17 and Ubuntu 12.04, the Python development libraries are not included with the operating system.
 The OpenViBE dependency installer (linux-install_dependencies) installs the package python-dev for you.

 On Windows, if you ever uninstall or move Python manually (i.e. just by removing, renaming or moving the Python folder) some incorrect registry keys will be still available, and OpenViBE will find a ghost Python.
 This may cause the Designer to fail loading.
-If this case happens to you, please uninstall properly Python.
-You may also delete the python project DLL in the bin folder of OpenViBE (OpenViBE -plugins-python-dynamic.dll).
+If this case happens to you, please uninstall Python properly.
+You may also delete the python project DLL in the bin/ folder of OpenViBE (openvibe-plugins-python.dll) to solve the problem.

-To compile the box in the python project, you must have a valid installation of Python 2.7 on your computer.
-CMake tries to find automatically the installation path by calling the script cmake-modules/FindthirdPartyPython.cmake.
+To compile the box in the python project, you must have a valid installation of Python on your computer.
+CMake tries to find the python installation path by calling the script cmake-modules/FindthirdPartyPython.cmake.

-When building the software, the process should find Python and all its libraries, as showed in the following build log example:
+When building the software, the process should find Python and all its libraries, as shown in the following build log example:

 – Found OpenViBE…